-10 Jan 23 Celebrity Brands: Effects of Starpower on a Startup
+Celebrity Brands: The Effects of Star Power on a Startup

-Kylie Cosmetics by Kylie Jenner has made a shocking $420 million in revenue just one and a half years from launch.
-But Kylie isn’t the only celebrity to make waves with their startup.
-Today we’re going to examine popular celebrity brands and the advantages celebrity entrepreneurs are using to succeed.
+How far can star power take a new brand?
+Kylie Cosmetics by Kylie Jenner made a shocking $420 million in revenue in its first 18 months.
+But Kylie isn’t the only celebrity to make waves with a startup.
+We’ll take a look at popular celebrity-owned brands and see how they leverage AI-enabled marketing solutions and their star power to succeed.

-In a fragmented retail environment, celebrity founders are discovering success focusing on being relevant to customers, as well as leveraging their following and network for early wins.
-One notable trend in celebrity-backed companies is that they are increasingly using technology to focus on personalization.
+In a fragmented retail environment, celebrity founders are finding success by connecting with their customers.
+Celebrity-backed companies are increasingly using technology to focus on personalization.

-Each customer gets a different communication with personalized recommendations and discounts based on thousands of signals and hidden patterns.
+Brands using Retention Science send email and SMS messages with personalized recommendations and discounts based on thousands of signals and hidden patterns.
 These communications are predictive and happen without a marketer setting up a single workflow.
-They are based on each customer’s unique demographics, behaviors and preferences.
-On top of this, the same AI can be used to find customers with the highest lifetime value, then create lookalike audiences in Facebook to acquire more VIP’s.
+They are based on each customer’s unique demographics, behaviors, and preferences.
+On top of this, the same AI can be used to find customers with the highest lifetime value, then create lookalike audiences in Facebook and Instagram to acquire more customers.

 Here are five important AI-driven email attributes: